smoh/ETGOutskirts/docs/notes/meetings.md

 - the main dependency of the whole code is idlutils.. but maybe others, too.
 - Let's start with a small sample of 10-50 that covers a range of redshift, sigma, $M_r$, $R_e$

+2014-03-06 Jenny

+In any case, we need to infer size from dispersion.
+Try two things:
+1. sigma --(Faber-Jackson relation)--> L --(Kormendy relation)--> size
+2. define our own size-velocity dispersion relation using SDSS deVac model mag (see van der Wel et al. 2008 -- large scatter): median / some smaller size constraint for compact objects